 The pots are placed in the kiln with some space between them to allow for the circulation of the vapor.
-It used to be the practice to make pots which could be piled one on top of another in bungs, thus eliminating the need for shelves and props.
+It used to be the practice to make pots which could be piled one on top of another in bungs, which thus eliminated the need for shelves and props.
 Jars were made so they could be placed one on another, lids were made so they would stack up, and smaller crocks were placed on larger ones.

-One difficulty with salt glazing is that the salt vapors will not go down inside of pots; so the insides have to be covered with a glaze, which is applied in the usual manner.
+One difficulty with salt glazing is that the salt vapors will not go down inside of pots; so the insides have to be covered with a glaze which is applied in the usual manner.
 Albany slip was commonly used for this because it was cheap, reliable, and easily applied.
 However, unless it is protected from the salt vapor by being enclosed, Albany slip may not melt smoothly.
 Lead glazes may be used for the insides of pieces, and although such glazes may be overly bright, they do not seem to be adversely affected by the salting.
+Ordinary stoneware glazes work well in salt firing, but may be altered in color and texture.

 When the kiln is being set, a series of draw trials are placed in front of the spy-hole.
 Draw trials are a necessity in salt glazing because they indicate the progress of the salting and the thickness of glaze coat.
 Cones are of little use to indicate the end point of the firing because they are affected by the salt vapors and subside before their normal deformation temperature is reached.
 Cones do help, however, in indicating the temperature at which the body is nearing maturity and at which salting should begin.
 Salt may be thrown into the fires by the use of a small shovel or scoop, or it may be moistened and packed into paper cups which are thrown into the fire.
 Sometimes a salt brine is used, which is dripped in front of the burner, since some moisture and steam is essential to the glazing reaction.
 In salting a kiln of about 12 cubic feet capacity, about one pound of salt may be thrown in at a time.
 When the vapor inside the kiln begins to clear up, another batch is added.
 A total of about five to seven pounds of salt may be needed.
 The salt vaporizes quite rapidly, and dense clouds of vapor roll through the kiln.
-While salting, it is necessary to close the damper somewhat to retain the vapors in the kiln until they can react with the ware.
+While salting is being done, it is necessary to close the damper somewhat to retain the vapors in the kiln until they can react with the ware.

-After several saltings, a red-hot draw trial is hooked out of the spy-hole, cooled in water, and examined.
+After several saltings a red-hot draw trial is hooked out of the spy-hole, cooled in water, and examined.
 If it is insufficiently glazed, the firing is continued and more salt is thrown in.
 When a draw trial shows a substantial coating of glaze, the firing is stopped and the ware cooled in the usual way.
+However, if light grey colors are desired, rather than tan or brown, the kiln must be cooled very rapidly.

-Because of the necessity of firing part of the time with the damper closed, and because of the necessity of using an open-fired kiln, salt glazed ware is frequently flashed by the flame.
+Because of the necessity of firing part of the time with the damper closed and using an open-fired kiln, salt-glazed ware is frequently flashed by the flame.
 This gives it an uneven color, sometimes darker on one side than on the other.
-For certain kinds of pottery, such accidental flashings may be very pleasant and appropriate.
+For certain kinds of pottery such accidental flashings may be very pleasant and appropriate.
 In salt glazing, exact color is hard to control.
 Ware may vary considerably from one firing to another because of slightly differing atmospheric conditions.